IMetU/IMet/README.md

 The following **required** functionality is completed:

-* [V] Main view (Main_Activity, Person Item)
+* [x] Main view (Main_Activity, Person Item)
-  * [V] User can view all of the person items
+  * [x] User can view all of the person items
-  * [V] User can tap on person item to view the person’s detail item
+  * [x] User can tap on person item to view the person’s detail item

 * [ ] Add/Edit Person Detail (Detail_Activity)
-  * [V] User can edit person detail anytime she/he wants
+  * [x] User can edit person detail anytime she/he wants
-  * [V] User can store the information and characteristics of the people they meet, including:
+  * [x] User can store the information and characteristics of the people they meet, including:
-    * [V] Personal Info: Name, email, phone number, relationship with the user, event/location that the user and the person have met for the first time, interest topic talked about…etc.
+    * [x] Personal Info: Name, email, phone number, relationship with the user, event/location that the user and the person have met for the first time, interest topic talked about…etc.
-    * [V] Appearance: Gender, approximate height, fat or skinny, hair color and length, glasses or no glasses, and “other appearance characteristics” (ex: hot looking, crooked teeth, pitchy voice)
+    * [x] Appearance: Gender, approximate height, fat or skinny, hair color and length, glasses or no glasses, and “other appearance characteristics” (ex: hot looking, crooked teeth, pitchy voice)
     * [ ] Photos: Photo of business card, photo of the person taken secretly from afar, photo of the event that the user has met the person (note: even if it’s not a photo of the person, photo of the event/location helps to recall who they are)
     * [ ] User can take photo by launching camera in app
     * [ ] The location is filled by GPS automatically

-* [V] User can click a "Add" icon to add person
+* [x] User can click a "Add" icon to add person
-  * [V] Use FloatingActionButton  and CoordinatorLayout
+  * [x] Use FloatingActionButton  and CoordinatorLayout

 * [ ] User can enter a search query on SearchView to find a person by name and event
 * [ ] User can click on "filter" icon which allows selection of more search options to filter out the people that match this criteria